 Conclusion

-As you embark on your espresso journey in 2026, consider your willingness to learn, your daily routine, and the kind of interaction you desire with your coffee.
+As you embark on your espresso journey, consider your willingness to learn, your daily routine, and the kind of interaction you desire with your coffee.
 Whichever machine you choose, the pursuit of the perfect espresso shot is a rewarding adventure, rich with flavor and personal satisfaction.
 What kind of home barista do you aspire to be?

 Frequently Asked Questions